 - Freight shipments that need the entire space or weight limit of a truck’s trailer is a full truckload (TL) shipment.
 TL shipping is the best option when the freight weighs more than 15,000 pounds, or the shipper has more than 10 pallets of freight.

 - Full TL shipments travel on one truck to its destination, creating a more reliable timeframe for shippers.
 Truckload shipments are generally more expensive and require less handling than LTL shipments.

-- Freight shipments that do not require the entire space in a truck’s trailer is less-than-truckload shipping.
+Less-than-truckload or LTL shipping is transportation mode where freight shipments do not require the entire space in a truck’s trailer and are often combined with other shipments.
 LTL shipping is the best option for shipments that weigh less than 15,000 pounds.

 When using OTR transportation, there are a variety of trailer choices, including: